All Episodes

 It's like, you are one of the most talented people I have ever seen in my life.

-Like you're going to eat that up.
+Like, you're gonna eat that up.

-Like that's what you want to hear.
+Like, that's what you want to hear.

 You want to hear that you're good, you know, that you're a good actor.